matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 ### Redactions

-Relations may be redacted like any other event.
+Events with a relation may be redacted like any other event.

 The `m.relates_to`.`rel_type` and `m.relates_to`.`event_id` fields should
 be preserved over redactions, so that clients can still distinguish redacted relations from other redacted events of the same event type.
+If `m.relates_to` is not an object, or `m._relates_to` would be an empty object after redacting any other keys, then `m.relates_to` should also be removed from `content`.

 One example is telling redacted edits (as proposed in [MSC 2676](https://github.com/matrix-org/matrix-doc/pull/2676)) apart from